 Part of the mainland until 375 AD, when an earthquake separated it, Elafónissos is just 19 square kilometres and gets very busy in the short summer season, when its 700-odd resident population is vastly outnumbered by visitors.
 The island’s eponymous town is largely modern, but has plenty of hotels, plus some good fish tavernas.

 One of the island’s two surfaced roads leads 5km southeast to Símos, one of the best beaches in Greece, a large double bay with fine pale sand heaped into dunes and views to Kýthira.
 A kaïki leaves from the town for Símos every morning in summer.

 To combine walking and beach-bumming, this little cove, quieter than beaches nearer to Livádhia, is situated along a pleasant trail that begins by the cemetery and chapel of Áyios Pandelímon, then curls under the seemingly impregnable castle of Agriosykía.

-We may earn commission when you click on links in this article, but this doesn’t influence our editorial standards.
-We only recommend services that we genuinely believe will enhance your travel experiences.
+We may earn commission from some of the external websites linked in this article, but this does not influence our editorial standards - we only recommend services that we genuinely believe will enhance your travel experiences.